MiquelNasarre/FourierS1/README.md

 exiting the loop once the window is closed.

 All of the widgets found on the menu bar are self designed, you can find them in the resources.
-Most of them have their own class and interections.
+Most of them have their own class and interactions.
 This is the only program with such features since the 3D program uses the *imGui* functions for all the widgets.

 For the Fourier series it has a class named *iFourier* which is used to handle most of the computations